 There are two types of 3D rendering processes.
-The first one is just an advancement over the 2D rendering, but the second one is generation of fresh 3D drawings with accurate perspectives and better camera angles.
+The first one is just an advancement over the 2D, but the second one is a generation of fresh 3D drawings with accurate perspectives and better camera angles.
 Let us look at the features as a whole for the 3D rendering process as a whole.

 The straight shot of the image is modeled from the computer without having a direct view or representation of the image.